eltongonc/browser-technology/feature_detection/drag-and-drop/README.md

 Getting drag-and-drop to fully work on a site requires a lot of fallbacks.
 The developer should add drag-and-drop as an extra, not as a main feature.

 ### Live demo
-I made an example that will show the snapping in action on the browsers that support.
+I made an example that will show the drag-and-drop in action on the browsers that support.
 If the browser doesn't support it the sections will be expanded.

-View the difference on Firefox and Chrome
 [Link to the example](https://eltongonc.github.io/browser-technology/feature_detection/drag-and-drop)

 ***